-Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount S.D.Women's College,Rgp OHEPEE World Bank 2019 365 1800000
+Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount S.D.Women's College,Rgp OHEPEE World Bank 2019 365 1800000 View File

-View File 9.
-Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
+9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
 Number of IQAC meetings held during the year : 4 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File 11.
 Whether IQAC received funding from any of the funding agency to support its activities during the year?
+No

+12. Significant contributions made by IQAC during the current year(maximum five bullets)

+Installation of Biometrics device.
+Organizing career counseling sessions arranging for apt resource persons for overall benefit of the students and college.
+Procurement of items as decided, in the college and successful installation of items purchased Organizing 2nd stake holders meeting in the college to finalize infrastructure development of the college Review meetings with teachers HOD's on implementing Proctorial and tutorial classes.

+View File

-No 12.
-Significant contributions made by IQAC during the current year(maximum five bullets) installation of items purchased Organizin college to finalize infrastructure develo with teachers HOD's on implementing Proce View File 13.
-Plan of action chalked out by the IQAC in the beginning of the academic year towards Quality Plan of Action To foreground Extra/curricular, extension activities for inclusive development of students.
+13. Plan of action chalked out by the IQAC in the beginning of the academic year towards Quality Enhancement and outcome achieved by the end of the academic year

+Plan of Action Achivements/Outcomes

+To foreground Extra/curricular, extension activities for inclusive development of students.
 Thrust on Academic activities like seminars, workshops and lectures.
 Activities with a social dimension to reflect the mission and vision of the college.
 Up gradation of Physical infrastructure.
 Thrust on use of ICT in teaching learning.
 Formation of Internal Complaints Committee and women cell to redress the students issue.
-To replace manual work with software applications Achivements/Outcomes The objectives have been largely fulfilled / File
+To replace manual work with software applications The objectives have been largely fulfilled

+Viev v File